Gaja1996/Curriculum-vitae/README.md

 # Curriculum vitae
-# Created basic Resume with the help of HTML and CSS
-# Attached basic form also for the contact details
+Created basic Resume with the help of HTML and CSS.
+Attached basic form also for the contact details